What to Eat and Drink Before and After Your Massage Preparing Your Body

 Timing your meals and hydration around your massage appointment can enhance your overall experience.
 Aim to eat a light meal at least 1–2 hours before your massage to allow for digestion and to avoid feeling overly full during your session.
 Throughout the day, maintain hydration by drinking water regularly.
 Avoid consuming large meals right before your massage, as this can impact digestion and potentially interfere with your comfort during the session.

-How to Decide Between a 60 to 90-Minute Massage
+How to Choose Between a 60 and 90-Minute Massage

 You’re about to book a massage online.
 You’ve entered all your personal details, and you’re excited to confirm your appointment.
-But, as you get to the last few stages, you have some decisions to make.
-In particular, you’ve got to choose the type of massage you want, as well as how long this session is going to last.
-If you’ve never had a massage before, what you don’t want to do is select any duration.
-You have to think carefully about what you’re going to be comfortable with and what will give you the most benefit.
+But as you reach the final stages, you have some decisions to make — in particular, the type of massage and how long the session will last.
+If you’ve never had a massage before, you’ll want to think carefully about what you’ll be comfortable with and what will give you the most benefit.

-Two popular durations for a massage are 60 and 90 minutes.
-Both have their advantages, but one might be better for you than the other.
-Let’s take a look at a few factors that will help you decide.
+Two popular durations are 60 and 90 minutes.
+Both have their advantages, but one might be better suited to you than the other.
+Let’s take a look at a few factors to help you decide.

 Your Experience

-If this is your first massage, you might excited to dive into the deep end.
-In other words, you can be eager and choose a 90-minute massage.
-However, you should know that this isn’t always the best way to approach something new.
-To begin with, you don’t know how your body will respond to a massage.
-Some people might feel some minor stiffness and discomfort after this experience.
-Indeed, the body needs time to get used to something new.
+If this is your first massage, you might be excited to dive straight into the deep end and choose a 90-minute session.
+However, this isn’t always the best approach for something new.
+To begin with, you don’t know how your body will respond.
+Some people may feel minor stiffness and discomfort afterwards as their body adjusts.

-Therefore, when you’re thinking about the duration, consider your experience.
-You can gradually increase the massage time once you’ve had a few sessions and know how your body will respond.
+Therefore, when thinking about duration, consider your experience level.
+You can gradually increase the massage time once you’ve had a few sessions and know how your body responds.

 Your Schedule

-Let’s not forget the logistics and think about how much time you can afford to dedicate to a massage.
-Remember that this is supposed to be a relaxing experience, which means you don’t want to be rushing around or watching the time.
-So, make sure you clear a good space in your schedule so that you can enjoy the experience.
-If you don’t have a lot of free time, choose the shortest duration.
-Alternatively, if you are free on the weekend and want to invest in self-care, choose 90 minutes.
+Don’t forget the logistics — think about how much time you can realistically dedicate to a massage.
+Remember that this is supposed to be a relaxing experience, which means you don’t want to be rushing around or clock-watching.
+Clear a good window in your schedule so you can enjoy the experience fully.
+If time is tight, choose the shorter duration.
+If you have a free weekend and want to invest in self-care, 90 minutes is well worth it.

 Conclusion

-Optimizing your massage experience through proper nutrition and hydration is simple yet effective.
-By following these dos and avoiding the outlined don’ts, you can support muscle relaxation, promote healing, and prolong the benefits of your massage therapy.
-Incorporate these tips into your pre and post-massage routines to make the most out of your next appointment.
+Optimising your massage experience through proper nutrition and hydration is simple yet effective.
+By following these guidelines and avoiding the common pitfalls, you can support muscle relaxation, promote healing, and prolong the benefits of your massage therapy.
+Incorporate these tips into your pre- and post-massage routines to make the most out of your next appointment.